 Show up in loose and comfortable clothing.
 A numbing cream will be applied to the skin over the vein being treated to maximize your comfort during treatment.
 That area will then be cleaned and sterilized.
 A local anesthetic will be administered to the area where the catheter will enter the vein.

 The vein will then be located using ultrasound technology so your doctor can see the vein and track its path.
-It’s time for the actual venous ablation to begin.
+It’s time for the actual varicose vein ablation to begin.

 The Treatment Process